Time and Combat

 Time Scale: the Exchange

-Previously we discussed movement, and referred repeatedly to how fast one can move in an exchange.
+Previously we discussed movement, and repeatedly referred to how fast one can move in an exchange.
 But just what is an exchange, you ask?
 When playing Saga System 13, an exchange is loosely considered to be six seconds - usually enough for every character to attempt at least one action each.
 In other words, one can think of an exchange as occupying that much time, but it can vary based on the situation at hand.

 When player characters are not fighting with vicious enemies, much less each other, precision isn't really warranted.
 In other words, a player simply states what he or she would like their character to try, and with the Narrator's blessing, will attempt any applicable card play.
 On the other hand, in the midst of a life or death struggle, it may be absolutely vital for a Narrator to determine what can happen when.